vccq/Scrimego/README.md

 # Scrimego
-Scribd.com, Mediafire.com, Gofile.io downloader with GUI
+An advanced Scribd.com, Mediafire.com, Gofile.io downloader with GUI

+*This downloader is put together from other projects and a gui has been added with ai.*

+## Features
+As i said its advanced, it has many features but the best ones are:
+ - Download files through Tor network
+ - File extension forcer
+ - Downloading multiple files from either multiple lines under each other or from a txt file